PlasticSCM/FuseSharp/README.md

 FuseSharp also consists of two components.
 An ``Adaptor.dylib`` library that wraps calls to the libfuse library, and the FuseSharp DLL itself, which communicates with the former through a set of callbacks passed down using the `pinvoke` mechanism.

-We took this aproach because we found that the libfuse library is complicated and very poorly documented (the code is the documentation, but the complexity of the code makes it difficult to easily understand it's intention).
+We took this aproach because we found that the libfuse library is complicated and very poorly documented (the code is the documentation, but the complexity of the code makes it difficult to easily understand its intention).
 This Adaptor library, written in C, implements the key steps of setting up a communication channel with the FUSE kernel, and the processing loop, in a simpler way that handling all at once in .NET space.

 FuseSharp leverages modern .NET approaches to file handling, threading and memory management, and exposes a modern API designed specifically to enable the development of userspace filesystems, through a simple architecture implemented solely using .NET Standard.